 How do I pay for my scheduled testing session?

-An invoice will be e-mailed to you soon after you register online for your testing session.
-You can pay via PayPal directly from your invoice.
-Payment also can be made by mailing a check or money order to:
+An invoice will be e-mailed to you from SMART through SwipeSimple soon after you register online for your testing session.
+You can pay via credit card from your invoice.
+If you are unable to pay by credit card please contact your testing associate.

 Note: Payment must be received before your testing session.